The History of Medical Assistant

 It might surprise you then, to learn that Medical Assistant has only been a recognized job title since the latter part of the 20th century.
-Som if you are thinking of becoming a Medical Assistant and you would like to know more about the history of the role and what impact it has had on the face of modern medicine, here is our short guide to the history of Medical Assistant.
+So if you are thinking of becoming a Medical Assistant and you would like to know more about the history of the role and what impact it has had on the face of modern medicine, here is our short guide to the history of Medical Assistants.

 The Founding of the AAMA

 Before the start of the 20th century, medical assistant was more of an informal position that a career choice.
 Doctors still had assistants, who weren’t always qualified nurses, but these assistants were rarely formally educated or qualified.

 The end of the second world war changed this.
 Large numbers of medical personnel were returning from war with significant skills in field medicine, but no official medical qualifications outside of those achieved in the army.

 In 1955, a number of these ex-servicemen banded together to form the American Association of Medical Assistants, also known as AAMA .
 Officially founded by the Kansas Medical Assistants Society members, the AAMA grew to be a national organization with the stated aim of gaining more recognition and visibility for medical assistants.